truptijogi7/ArchKatas2023/README.md

 Implement a trip grouping algorithm that identifies bookings belonging to the same trip based on shared criteria (e.g., common dates, destinations).
 Group the bookings into trips and create a trip identifier.

+Display each trip with a summary of the bookings (flights, trains, car rentals) and relevant details (dates, times, destinations).

+## Dashboard Presentation:

+Develop a user-friendly dashboard where users can view their trips.

+Provide options to edit, delete, or add new bookings to the trip.

+## Notifications and Alerts:

+Implement notifications/alerts to inform users when new bookings are detected or when trip details are updated.
+## User Preferences:

+Allow users to set preferences for how they want their trips grouped or presented on the dashboard.

 ## CAP

 Availability of the platform to a large degree and critical functions like Trip detail viewing/Airline Gate changes or updates cannot be missed by any traveller